Oxford Patient Information Evening 2023 - The Lily Foundation

 10 March 2023

-Last week saw the first in-person mito Patient Information Evening since the Covid pandemic, and it’s clear from the attendance – and distances travelled – that everyone was delighted to be able to come together in person once again.
+Last week saw the first in-person mitochondrial disease Patient Information Evening since the COVID-19 pandemic, and it’s clear from the attendance – and distances travelled – that everyone was delighted to be able to come together in person once again.

 A woman stands at the front of a room holding a microphone talking to a group of people